jasoncdavis/devnetdashboards-convergedavailabilitymonitor/README.md

     */2 * * * * python PingandUpdateInventory.py  && python CreateAvailabilityDashboard.py

 If you are extracting devices from your management tools/controllers that you can't or don't want to ping for availability, use the mysql shell to update the 'inventory' table.
-Specifically, set the do_ping column value to 0 (zero) and it will not be pinged.
+Specifically, set the do_ping column value to 0 (zero) and the endpoint will not be pinged.

 <kbd>